B0160 CHEVROLET - Ambient Air Temperature Sensor High

 Cost of diagnosing the B0160 CHEVROLET code

 Labor: 1.0The cost of diagnosing the B0160 CHEVROLET code is 1.0 hour of labor.
-The auto repair labor rates vary by location, your vehicle's make and model, and even your engine type.
-Most auto repairs shops charge between $75 and $150 per hour.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.